LeonidasY/fast-vocabulary-transfer/README.md

 Official code for the paper titled [**Fast Vocabulary Transfer for Language Model Compression**](https://aclanthology.org/2022.emnlp-industry.41) presented at **EMNLP 2022** - Industry Track.

 > Real-world business applications require a trade-off between language model performance and size.
 We propose a new method for model compression that relies on vocabulary transfer.
-We evaluate the method on various vertical do- mains and downstream tasks.
-Our results indi- cate that vocabulary transfer can be effectively used in combination with other compression techniques, yielding a significant reduction in model size and inference time while marginally compromising on performance.
+We evaluate the method on various vertical domains and downstream tasks.
+Our results indicate that vocabulary transfer can be effectively used in combination with other compression techniques, yielding a significant reduction in model size and inference time while marginally compromising on performance.

 ## Usage